bradleyxbryant/bradleyxbryant/README.md

 ![Bradley Bryant Banner](https://raw.githubusercontent.com/bradleyxbryant/bradleyxbryant/main/banner3.png)

-Hi, I’m Bradley Bryant.
+Hi, I’m Bradley.
 I use data to understand how businesses operate and where performance can improve.
 My background is in business analytics, with experience in forecasting, modeling, and dashboarding.